kubernetes/kompose/docs/user-guide.md

 - [Alternate formats](#alternate-formats)
 - [Unsupported docker-compose configuration options](#unsupported-docker-compose-configuration-options)

+Kompose has support for two providers: OpenShift and Kubernetes.
+You can choose targeted provider either using global option `--provider`, or by setting environment variable `PROVIDER`.
+By setting environment variable `PROVIDER` you can permanently switch to OpenShift provider without need to always specify `--provider openshift` option.
+If no provider is specified Kubernetes is default provider.

 ## Kompose convert

-Currently Kompose supports to transform either Docker Compose file (both of v1 and v2) and [experimental Distributed Application Bundles](https://blog.docker.com/2016/06/docker-app-bundle/) into Kubernetes objects.
+Currently Kompose supports to transform either Docker Compose file (both of v1 and v2) and [experimental Distributed Application Bundles](https://blog.docker.com/2016/06/docker-app-bundle/) into Kubernetes and OpenShift objects.
 There is a couple of sample files in the `examples/` directory for testing.
-You will convert the compose or dab file to K8s objects with `kompose convert`.
+You will convert the compose or dab file to Kubernetes or OpenShift objects with `kompose convert`.

+### Kubernetes
 ```console
 $ cd examples/